Dorukuz/Discord-Token-Generator/README.md

 U Can buy mail Verifed token generator for Lifetime 25$ Contact me!
 Dorukuz#4445

-30 ⭐ for Free Capthca Bypass
+✅ (30 ⭐ for Free Capthca Bypass) working on it

 60 ⭐ for mail verification